tarpn_logo

 9-5.
 Autonomous Transmit of Station ID (Beacon)

-If the NinoTNC is configured to operate in IL2P or 2400, 4800, 9600 baud, it will do an autonomous transmission at 1200 AX.25 every 570 seconds during which there was KISS initiated activity.
-The autonomous transmission will be done at 1200baud AX.25 and will include a link to a TARPN web-page with the technical description of the modulation and protocol.
+If the NinoTNC is configured to operate in any mode outside of the 3 legacy AX.25 modes, it will do an autonomous transmission in AX.25 every 570 seconds during which there was KISS initiated activity.
+The autonomous transmission will be done at 300baud AX.25 or 1200baud AX.25 and will include a link to a TARPN web-page with the technical description of the modulation and protocol.
 This provides an obvious satisfaction of the question of whether we are intentionally obscuring the transmission through the use of undocumented protocols or modulation.
 The answer to that question becomes an obvious "no".

 The NinoTNC will not transmit autonomously if no KISS transmit packets were sent to the NinoTNC in the past 570 seconds, or if the NinoTNC is operated at 1200 AX.25.